-In some ways, the Fire TV Cube is so sophisticated and so different from the two Fire TV Stick models, it doesn’t really feel like it belongs to the same family of devices.
-Unlike the sticks, the Cube is designed to sit beside, or in front of your TV instead of hiding behind it.
+In some ways, theis so sophisticated and so different from the two Fire TV Stick models that it doesn’t really feel like it belongs to the same family of devices.
+Unlike the sticks, the Cube is designed to sit beside or in front of your TV instead of hiding behind it.
 The reason is far more than cosmetic, though we’d argue its minimalist design is more attractive than many of the devices that end up tethered to our TVs.
-The placement matters because the Fire TV Cube isn’t just a media streamer for your TV — it can control your TV, and ultimately your smart home too.
+The placement matters because the Fire TV Cube is much more than a media streamer for your TV — it can control your entire home theater and ultimately your smart home too.

-The Cube is a full-fledged Amazon Echo device, with the ability to continuously listen for Alexa commands, and respond to them via the built-in speaker.
-Unlike other Alexa speakers, like the Echo or the Dot, the Fire TV Cube can actually control your other home theater products (even if they’re not physically connected.
+The Fire TV Cube is a full-fledged Amazon Echo smart speaker, with the ability to continuously listen for and respond to Alexa commands.
+Unlike other Alexa speakers, like the Echo or the Dot, the Fire TV Cube can actually control your other home theater products, even if they’re not physically connected.

 We love the Fire TV Cube, but we also acknowledge it isn’t for everyone.
 It’s expensive (relatively speaking) and doesn’t handle travel as well as the Sticks.
 But if you secretly harbor a desire to turn your home theater into your very own USS Enterprise bridge, complete with a computer that responds to voice commands, the Fire TV Cube is your passport to the captain’s chair.